newque/newque/README.md

 |----------|------|----------|---------|-------------|
 | `maxTime` | Double | Yes | | How long can messages linger in the queue before they have to be written to the Backend.
 In milliseconds. |
 | `maxSize` | Integer | Yes | | Maximum size the queue can reach before they have to be written to the Backend. |

-## Concepts

-__Atomics__

-When Writing a batch of messages, they can be flagged as `atomic`.
-They will be treated as one.
-They'll have a combined size of `1`, and all be written and/or read at once.

-__Raw__

-A Channel can enable the option `raw`.
-Atomics don't exist in this mode.
-Performance is marginally better for all non-atomic messages.
-The ElasticSearch backend requires this option to be enabled.

 ## HTTP